Boardwalk update 12/8/2020

 Boardwalk update 10/05/2020

-ServPro began removing drying equipment today from a large number of units.
+ServPro began removing drying equipment today from many units.
 Should have an update on 10/06/2020.
 Jones Coastline Services is on-site getting ready to replace sheet rock and baseboards that were removed to facilitate drying.
 All replacement parts for elevator repairs were ordered last Wednesday and will hopefully arrive by the end of this week.
 We are looking more closely at the exterior of the building since there was so much moisture that was found in the units.
 Caulk joints were probably the source of a lot of the water intrusion.
-Removal of some sheetrock has revealed a number of metal studs that have deteriorated and will need to be replaced as the sheet rock work proceeds.
+Removal of some sheetrock has revealed several metal studs that have deteriorated and will need to be replaced as the sheet rock work proceeds.
 We will attempt to contact the field adjuster tomorrow to see what kind of numbers he has, so far.

 All eyes are on the tropics watching Tropical Storm Delta, which is projected to enter the gulf Tuesday or Wednesday.
-At this time the cone of uncertainty stretches from Louisiana to the Florida Panhandle.
+Currently the cone of uncertainty stretches from Louisiana to the Florida Panhandle.
 By Thursday, we should have a better idea as to possible impacts to our area. – DB

 Boardwalk update 10/01/2020